mmukul/DevOpsTrainingCourse/DevOpsTraining/Foundation_Training/README.md

 - Why is CI Required?
 - Introduction to Jenkins
 - Introduction to Maven
+- Jenkins Architecture
-- Adding a slave node to Jenkins
+- Adding a slave node to Jenkins Master
 - Webhooks
-- Hands-on and Practical
+- Practical Demo
 - Practice Assignment

 ### Containerization using Docker